Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 No Customs Question.
 Ships from Dublin.

 Probiotic.ie is a 100% Irish-owned supplement retailer.
-Every order ships from Dublin within the EU — no customs duty, no import fees, no checking dispatch locations.
+Every order ships from Dublin within the EU, so no customs duty, no import fees, and no checking dispatch locations.

 Probiotic.ie ships from within the EU.
 13.5% VAT included in prices.